Want more info?

 Frequently Asked Questions

-Because it speaks to its mission of Accent on the Individual and also to its belief that everyone deserves a second chance, including a second chance at an education.
+The work of Ashland University's Correctional Education Program supports AU's Accent on the Individual motto, and its held belief that everyone deserves a second chance, including a second chance at an education.

 Mission Statement: Ashland University, guided by its Christian heritage, is a comprehensive, private university that provides a transformative learning experience, shaping graduates who work, serve and lead with integrity in their local, national and global communities.